ErikMaris/unitProps/README.md

 # unitProps

-A MATLAB class for unit conversion.
+A MATLAB class for unit storage and conversion.

 ## Requirements
 Please check 'requirements.txt' for the software's dependencies.